Dramiley/PortfolioWebsite/README.md

 ## Navigation & State Management

-This portfolio implements a sophisticated state preservation system to ensure seamless navigation:
-- Scroll positions are saved when navigating to project details
-- Returning from any project (via browser back, top button, or bottom button) restores the exact scroll position
-- Animation states are preserved to prevent flicker or re-triggering
-- All navigation methods (browser back/forward, in-page links, direct URLs) are handled consistently

-Technical details are available in [PROJECTS_STATE_RESTORATION.md](PROJECTS_STATE_RESTORATION.md).
+This portfolio implements a sophisticated state preservation system using sessionStorage snapshots and the History API.
+When navigating to project details, the current scroll position is saved and restored upon return, ensuring the Projects section appears exactly as you left it.
+Both "Back" buttons (top and bottom) on project pages use a unified component to guarantee identical behavior across all navigation methods.

 ## Accessibility